StackVista/stackstate-docs/use/concepts/relations.md

 description: StackState Self-hosted v5.1.x
 ---

-# Components
+# Relations

 ## Overview

 A relation connects two [components or groups of components](/use/concepts/components.md).
 Relations have some similarities with components.
-Just like a component, they can have a state and a propagated state.
+Just like a component, they can have a health state and a propagated health state.
 In the StackState topology perspective, relations are shown as lines connecting components or component groups.

 ## Relation types